kchapple/employee-api/readme.md

 ## Postman Collection

-To demo the API, you can load the Postman Collection `Clipboard.postman_collection.json` in the root of the project.
+To demo the API, you can load the Postman Collection `Employees.postman_collection.json` in the root of the project.
 This collection contains all routes that the API implements including the authentication routes.
-You can load this collection and send the Auth request to get your token.
+You can load this collection and send the Auth request to get your token, or use the curl calls below.

 ## Auth